DSM Syndicate Discovers 400m x 250m Zone With Grabs up to 2.78 Grams per Tonne Gold in Area of Glacial Recession

-- Geological mapping, prospecting, channel sampling, and an alteration study is recommended to outline the full extent of the Big Show Zone and to delineate drill targets.
+- Geological mapping, channel sampling, and an alteration study is recommended to outline the full extent of the Sugar Bowl Zone and to delineate drill targets.

 Dr. Stefan Kruse.
 P.Geo., Chief Consulting Geologist stated:

-Juggeranut Exploration Ltd. (TSX-V:JUGR) owns a 20% interest, and Goliath Resources Limited.
-(TSX-V: JUGR) owns a 10% interest in the DSM Syndicate http://dsmsyndicate.ca/
+Juggernaut Exploration Ltd. (TSX-V:JUGR) owns a 20% interest in the DSM Syndicate.

 Dr. Stefan Kruse, PhD, P.Geo, chief consulting geologist, is the qualified person as defined by National Instrument 43-101 and supervised the preparation of, and has reviewed and approved, the technical information in this release.